txr13/zfs-dr/README.md

 - Put the configuration variables into a separate config file with better inline documentation.
 - Use `cp`/`rm` instead of `mv` to transfer the completed archive (avoid permissions errors when transferring across filesystem boundaries)
 - Add debug/verbose switch to enable xtrace and additional messages indicating program flow points
+- Use lzip for compression rather than 7-Zip.
+- Add the -pbkdf2 argument for openssl encryption.
+- When checking the archive files on disk, warn if they are zero-byte files (not properly exported).